 - Transcripts submitted with applications become the property of Queen's University, are subject to verification, are not available for copying and will not be returned to the applicant

 Any applicant whose first language is not English, but who, within the 12-month period prior to the month of application, has studied for at least one complete year at a post-secondary institution where English is the official language of instruction, may submit with their application a request to be exempted from the English language proficiency test requirement.
-The Director of Admissions, School of Graduate Studies, will review the request.
+The Director of Admissions, School of Graduate Studies and Post-Doctoral Affairs, will review the request.
 The applicant will be informed of the results of the review.

 Step 4: Prepare & Submit Online Application

 During the online application process, applicants are required to complete a series of modules that include providing a summary of professional experience as well as a "Statement of interest."
 Please note that the short Statement of Interest on the SGSPA website can simply be the first paragraph or two of your Cover Letter or your Statement of Research.
 You need not create new content.